|

 his performing children from marrying - it would likely break up the act.

-Ruth and Dick remained to live in Menomonee Falls,
+Ruth and Dick remained to raise a family in Menomonee Falls,

 again....this time in Oregon's Hood River Valley in